-What is Israeli Couscous?
+What Is Israeli Couscous?

-While I've always seen it labeled as Israeli couscous, others might know it as "pearl couscous", "Jerusalem couscous", or, as it is known in Israel, "ptitim".
-Bob's Red Mill, one commonly known brand, labels their Israeli couscous product "Natural pearl couscous".
+Israeli couscous, also called pearl couscous, is similar to regular couscous in that it's a small, whole grain-like food made from semolina or wheat flour.
+While I've always seen it labeled as Israeli couscous, others might know it as "pearl couscous," "Jerusalem couscous," or, as it is known in Israel, "ptitim."
+Bob's Red Mill, one commonly known brand, labels their Israeli couscous product "Natural pearl couscous."

 So, what does Israeli couscous taste like?
 Because of its size, Israeli couscous has a slightly chewy texture, similar to barley, and, because it's toasted, it has a slightly savory flavor.
-Like regular couscous and other whole grains, however, Israeli couscous is rather bland without much of a strong flavor on its own and needs to be prepared with seasonings, spices, sauces or fresh herbs.
+Like regular couscous and other whole grains, however, Israeli couscous is rather bland without much of a strong flavor on its own and needs to be prepared with seasonings, spices, sauces, or fresh herbs.
 Scroll down for some preparation and recipe ideas.

 Because Israeli couscous is made from wheat flour, it is not a gluten-free food, though it is vegetarian and vegan.
 Israeli couscous also has a low glycemic index, making it a healthy and high-fiber food.

 You can cook Israeli couscous any number of ways.
 It can be used much like pasta, rice, quinoa, or any other whole grain.
 Add a handful to salads, add it to soup to add a more full-bodied texture, or top it with a saucy vegetable stir-fry or roasted vegetables.
 Try making a savory Israeli couscous pilaf instead of a rice pilaf, or use it to make a chilled grain salad, like a quinoa salad or a rice salad.
 You could try Israeli couscous in any recipe that called for orzo as well.